sclorg/thermostat-container/16-storage/README.md

 Thermostat Storage Docker image
 =============================

-This repository contains Dockerfiles for a Thermostat Storage running in privileged mode that can be accessed by Clients and Agents through HTTP.
+This repository contains Dockerfiles for a Thermostat Storage that can be accessed by Clients and Agents through HTTP.

 Environment variables